IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

 - An initial set of properties
 - An introductory window with description/instructions etc.
 - Hitting 'OK' displays another window with the selected design, the initial Task Status messages, and a button to kick off the LRT by calling the `onBuildConnectionsLRT` function defined earlier.
+- `showIntro` displays the description message defined in the `devrel_samples.msg` file when first opened.
+-  when the task is kicked off, the modal subsequently displays the progress status, the progress message, and progress percent.
+When the task is complete, an `alertMessage` indicating success is displayed.

 &#8291;